AdaptiveParticles/LibAPR/README.md

 [![DOI](https://zenodo.org/badge/70479293.svg)](https://zenodo.org/badge/latestdoi/70479293)

+## Python wrappers

+We now provide python wrappers in a separate repository [PyLibAPR](https://github.com/AdaptiveParticles/PyLibAPR)

+In addition to providing wrappers for most of the LibAPR functionality, the Python library contains a number of new features that simplify the generation and handling of the APR.
+For example:

+* Interactive APR conversion
+* Interactive APR z-slice viewer
+* Interactive APR raycast (maximum intensity projection) viewer
+* Interactive lossy compression of particle intensities

 ## Version 2.0 release notes

 The library has changed significantly since release 1.1. __There are changes to IO and iteration that are not compatible